-Our work draws on techniques from several areas, including prior work on reverse execution of deterministic programs, replay of non-deterministic programs, and virtual-machine replay.
-Our unique contribution is combining these techniques in a way that enables powerful debugging capabilities that have not been available previously for systems (such as operating systems) that have numerous sources of non-determinism, that run for long periods of time, or that interact with hardware devices.
+Our work draws on techniques from several areas, including replay of non-deterministic programs, virtualmachine replay, and reverse debugging.
+Our unique contribution is combining these techniques in a way that enables powerful debugging capabilities that have not been available previously for operating systems.